-100 Arts and Artists A course which will explore the nature of artistic purpose from the perspective of the creator, performer and perceiver.
+- 100 Arts and Artists A course which will explore the nature of artistic purpose from the perspective of the creator, performer and perceiver.
 The course will be taught by, therefore focused through, the viewpoints of the artist in music, art and theatre arts.
-Offered occasionally.
+Offered occasionally. - 397 Arts Management Internship (1-4 course units) Prerequisites: Consent of the appropriate fine arts director (art, music, theatre arts) one semester in advance of planned enrollment.
+Offered as needed.